Kosheen: Independence (2012–2013)

 In 2010, Kosheen set up their own label, Skeleton, with its first release, "Warning", released on 27 September.
 On 19 December 2010, they posted the first track, "Belladonna", from Independence, on their Facebook page, along with three more tracks ("Waste", "Enter" and "You Don't Own Me") on their SoundCloud page.

 On 25 October 2011, fresh from the success of Sian Evans collaboration with DJ Fresh "Louder" which had reached number 1 in the UK Singles Chart in July, Kosheen confirmed an album release in May 2012, and a single, titled "Get a New One", on 13 February.
 The second single, "Holding On", features Susie Ledge as the guest vocalist.
 An announcement was made by the band on their official website that Independence would be released at the end of September 2012.
 It was released on 1 October 2012.
 "Mannequin" was later released as the third single from the album.
 Other songs on the album include "Waste", "Spies", "Addict" and "Tightly".

-Solitude (2013–2015)
+Solitude (2013–2016)

 On 8 November 2013, Kosheen debuted a video for the song "Harder They Fall" as an introduction to their fifth studio album, Solitude.
 Four days later, the band uploaded the artwork to Solitude along with a release date of 25 November 2013.

+The band disbanded in 2016.
+According to Evans, the band fell apart due to creative differences: "[Ledge and Beale] wanted to go down a much darker, more underground route.
+I think that they took it real hard that the drum and bass world wasn’t particularly responsive to our music, and they wanted to be in the underground drum and bass scene, and I wanted to write beautiful songs".
+The breakup was followed by a legal dispute over the band identity.

 Reunion (2019–present)

-In 2019 the band reunited and started touring.
+In 2019 the band, consisting of Evans and two new members, Ron McElroy and Mitchell Glover, started touring.
 No plans have been announced for new albums.